sgaul/opportunity/index.md

    </TABLE>

-A scatterplot matrix shows the same visually - job growth and (to a lesser extent) commute time have little obvious relationship with the other variables.

 ![plot of chunk unnamed-chunk-11](assets/fig/unnamed-chunk-11.png)

-A principal components analysis shows that the first principal component dominates the results - explaining 56 percent of the overall variance in the index  (first bar in the graph, first column in the table).

 <!-- html table generated in R 3.0.2 by xtable 1.7-3 package -->
 <!-- Wed May 21 11:12:23 2014 -->